-KAKENHI is the largest competitive research funds program in Japan, accounting for more than 50% of all competitive funding by the government (The budget for fiscal 2021 is 237.7 billion yen.).
-In fiscal 2020, there were around 104,000 new applications in the main research categories2, of which approximately 29,000 proposals were adopted.
-When those projects that were adopted earlier and are continuing for multiple years are included, some 83,000 research projects are currently being supported.
+KAKENHI is the largest competitive research funds scheme in Japan.
+(The budget for fiscal 2022 is 237.7 billion yen.)
+In fiscal 2021, around 95,000 new applications were submitted for the main research categories \2 with approximately 27,000 proposals adopted.
+When ongoing research projects that have already been adopted are included, KAKENHI is currently supporting some 84,000 research projects.